openvinotoolkit/model_server/docs/ovms_onnx_example.md

   ...
 }
 ```
-For each pixel we substracted `123.675` from blue value, `116.28` from green value and `103.53` from red value.
-Next, we performed division operation in the same color order using `58.395`, `57.12`, `57.375` values.
-This way we matched image data to input required by onnx model.
+For each pixel, the custom node subtractes `123.675` from blue value, `116.28` from green value and `103.53` from red value.
+Next, it divides in the same color order using `58.395`, `57.12`, `57.375` values.
+This way we match the image data to the input required by onnx model.